ohix/rekt.news/README.md

 to submit a pull request. make sure _base_ is set to **devolop** and complete the provided _pull request template_.

-once this is completed let the other translator know that you have committed the article or let the translator team know. any translator can approve the article since the article has already been checked.
+once this is complete let the other translator know that you have committed the article or let the translator team know. any translator can approve the article since the article has already been checked by the second translator.

 ~~~bash
 cd rekt-de